 As an Airbnb laundry service, we recommend three to five sets of inventory.
 You want back-ups!
 If the goal is to have guests checking in and out frequently, you’ll want some extra inventory to prevent yourself from rushing the laundry service at a higher price.

-Without extra inventory of sheets and towels, your house cleaner will be forced to either a) wait around for 2-3 hours at their hourly rate for the in-house laundry to finish or 2) be subject to a rush order with your local Airbnb sheets and towels service.
+Without the extra inventory of sheets and towels, your house cleaner will be forced to either a) wait around for 2-3 hours at their hourly rate for the in-house laundry to finish or 2) be subject to a rush order with your local Airbnb linen service.

-We always recommend a minimum of two sets to start.
-When you have recovered your investment, you can buy a third, fourth, or even fifth set.
+We always recommend a minimum of three sets to start.
+When you have recovered your investment, you can buy a fourth, fifth, or even sixth set.
 The peace of mind will be well worth it!
 And, with this approach, you’ll grow to have plenty in no time!

-A set of sheets will usually run you between $20-$50.
+A set of sheets will usually run you between $120-$175.
 For those looking to invest in higher quality linens, this may creep into the $200-$250 range.
 There are cheap options available.

-As for towels, we recommend a GSM between 400-600 and a price range of $30-$40 per set of four.
+The same can be said for towels.
+We recommend a GSM between 400-600 and a price range of $30-$40 per set of four.
 Just like the sheets, there are many options for towels.
 Airbnb guests want to get dry but don’t necessarily want the thickest towel on the market.
 Remember – hotel-style?
-We recommend medium thickness towels in either cotton or microfiber.
-The thinner the towel, the cheaper it is to replace and the easier it is to both treat for stain and dry properly.
+We recommend medium-thickness towels in either cotton or microfiber.

 Buying enough linens to keep your Airbnb rental properly stocked will help you save money with your cleaning service, allow your house cleaners some flexibility on timing, and make sure your guests never show up to a bed without sheets on it.